 - Taking 264 innocent lives, “China Airlines Airbus A300” crashed due to a software bug on April 26, 1994.

-- In April’99, a software bug caused the failure of a $1.2 billion military satellite launch, the costliest accident in history
+- In April ’99, a software bug caused the failure of a $1.2 billion military satellite launch, the most expensive accident in history

-Due to the above-mentioned scenarios, the need of Software Testing increases and now each & every software, before introducing in a real World or to End Users, it first being tested by Quality Analyst, who prepared their Test cases on the behalf of Requirements and they verify it by executing the Software.
+Due to the above-mentioned scenarios, the need for Software Testing increases, and now each & every software, before introducing in a real World or to End Users, is first being tested by Quality Analyst, who prepared their Test cases on the behalf of Requirements and they verify it by executing the Software.

 A defect is a bug or an error created in the application.
-A programmer while designing and building the software can make mistakes or error.
+A programmer, while designing and building the software, can make mistakes or errors.
 These errors mean that there are flaws in the software.
 These are called defects.